moorepants/learn-multibody-dynamics/generalized-forces.rst

 =========================

-Suppose we have a holonomic multibody system made up of :math:`\nu` particles with :math:`n` degrees of freedom moving in a reference frame :math:`A` that are described by generalized speeds :math:`u_1,\ldots,u_n`.
+Suppose we have a holonomic multibody system made up of :math:`\nu` particles with :math:`n` degrees of freedom in a reference frame :math:`A` that are described by generalized speeds :math:`u_1,\ldots,u_n`.
 Each particle may have a resultant force :math:`\bar{R}` applied to it.
-By projecting each of the forces onto the partial velocity of its associated particle and summing the projections, we arrive at the total scalar force contribution in the direction of the generalized speed.
+By projecting each of the forces onto the partial velocity of its associated particle and summing the projections, we arrive at the total scalar force contribution associated with changes in that generalized speed.
 We call these scalar values, one for each generalized speed, the *generalized active forces*.
-The r\ :sup:`th` generalized active force for this system in A is defined as ([Kane1985]_, pg.
+The r\ :sup:`th` holonomic generalized active force for this system in A is defined as ([Kane1985]_, pg.
 99):

 .. math::
-   :label: eq-rth-gen-active-force
+   :label: eq-rth-gaf

    F_r := \sum_{i=1}^\nu {}^A\bar{v}^{P_i}_r \cdot \bar{R}_i

+where :math:`i` represents the i\ :sup:`th` particle.

 Notice that the r\ :sup:`th` generalized active force is: